Stay updated

 Notes

-- This is the inverse transform for ToFloat. - Input images are expected to be in floating point format with values in the range [0, 1]. - For integer output types (uint8, uint16, uint32), the function will scale the values to the appropriate range (e.g., 0-255 for uint8). - For float output types (float32, float64), the values will remain in the [0, 1] range. - The transform uses the `from_float` function internally, which ensures output values are within the valid range for the specified dtype.
+- This is the inverse transform for ToFloat. - Input images are expected to be in floating point format with values in the range [0, 1]. - Output is uint8 with values scaled to [0, 255]. - The transform uses the `from_float` function internally, which ensures output values are within the valid range for the specified dtype.

 ToFloatclass